BUPTAntiRiver/vaults/default/bupt/OS/Operating System Crash Course.md

 - Queuing models
 - Etc
 # Lecture 10 Lock and Conditional Variable Design
+The resources are shared in computer system, so there may be conflict between different threads or processes.
+We need a method to ensure correctness.
 **Atomic Operations**: an operation that always runs to completion or not at all.
 It cannot be stopped in the middle, and the states can not be modified in the middle.
-Atomic operations are the fundamental building blocks to make
+Atomic operations are the fundamental building blocks to make different threads work together.
 # Lecture 12 Readers/Writers and Deadlock
 ## Readers/Writers Lock
 The motivation is suppose we have a database, and there are two kinds of operations: **read**, which never modify database and **write**, which read and modify database.
 Is using a single lock on the whole database a good idea?
 It is correct but not efficient.
 Because we can have many readers working at the same time, but for writers, only one can work at a time.